Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Model of Intra-Cluster Medium

-To determine the free parameters, we impose following boundary conditions: \begin{itemize} \item energy conservation \item pressure boundary condition \item gas mass conservation \end{itemize} First, let us consider the energy conservation through ``rearrangement'' of gas; gas initially follows the total matter density profile (Eq.~\ref{eq:NFW_profile}) and then, the gas distribution is redistributed due to various physical processes.
-In addition to dark matter and gas, there is a stellar component in a halo.
-The stellar mass is derived from the stellar-to-halo-mass relation $F_* (M_{500}, z)$, which is parametrised as
+To determine the free parameters, we impose the following boundary conditions: \begin{itemize} \item energy conservation \item pressure boundary condition \item gas mass conservation \end{itemize} First, let us consider energy conservation through the ``rearrangement'' of gas; gas initially follows the total matter density profile (Eq.~\ref{eq:NFW_profile}) and then, the gas distribution is redistributed due to various physical processes.
+In addition to dark matter and gas, a halo has a stellar component.
+The stellar mass is derived from the stellar-to-halo-mass relation $F_* (M_{500}, z)$, which is parameterised as

-where $r_{500}$ is the radius within which the mean density is 500 times critical density, the corresponding mass $M_{500} = (4 \pi /3) 500 \rho_\mathrm{cr} r_{500}^3$, $f_*$ is the stellar mass fraction at the pivot mass $3 \times 10^{14} \Msun$, $S_*$ is the slope of mass, and we assume there is no redshift dependence for the relation.
-This relation is applicable within $r_{500}$ but we assume the ratio is the same as the one at the virial radius, since a large fraction of mass and stellar mass is already within $r_{500}$ and extrapolating up to the virial radius has minor impact.
+where $r_{500}$ is the radius within which the mean density is 500 times the critical density, $M_{500} = (4 \pi /3) 500 \rho_\mathrm{cr} r_{500}^3$ is the corresponding mass, $f_*$ is the stellar mass fraction at the pivot mass $3 \times 10^{14} \Msun$, $S_*$ is the slope of mass, and we assume there is no redshift dependence for the relation.
+This relation is applicable within $r_{500}$, but we assume the ratio is the same as the one at the virial radius, since a large fraction of mass and stellar mass is already within $r_{500}$, and extrapolating up to the virial radius has a minor impact.
 Thus, the total stellar mass is given by $M_* = F_* (M_{500}, z) M_\mathrm{vir}$.
-The total energy is the sum of kinetic and gravitational potential energy of the matter embedded in the NFW profile:
+The total energy is the sum of the kinetic and gravitational potential energy of the matter embedded in the NFW profile:

 where $f_\mathrm{b} = \Omega_\mathrm{b}/\Omega_\mathrm{m}$ is the universal baryon fraction, and $\sigma^2 (r)$ is the velocity dispersion profile (for an analytic expression, see Eq.~13 of \citet{Lokas2001} in an isotropic orbit).
 Before rearrangement, the stars are assumed to form within the stellar radius $r_*$, which is determined through the relation $f_\mathrm{b} M_\mathrm{tot} (< r_*) = M_*$, and the total enclosed mass $M_\mathrm{tot} (< r)$ is given by